 Our global operations expose us to a variety of financial risks including market risk (primarily currency risk, price risk and interest rate risk), credit risk and liquidity risk.
-The section entitled "Financial Risk Management" in note 19 of our 2022 annual consolidated financial statements provides a discussion of the material financial risks we believe we are exposed to and our approach to mitigating the potential adverse effects on our financial performance.
+The section entitled "Financial Risk Management" in note 20 of our 2023 annual consolidated financial statements provides a discussion of the material financial risks we believe we are exposed to and our approach to mitigating the potential adverse effects on our financial performance.
 Under the oversight of our Chief Financial Officer, our centralized corporate treasury group is responsible for our financial risk management strategy and execution and operates under strict guidelines and internal control processes.
 We strive to minimize the potential adverse economic effects associated with financial risks on our financial performance and to ensure we have sufficient liquidity to fund our operations, reinvest in our business, pay dividends and service our debt obligations.

 Most of our business is conducted in U.S. dollars.
-However, 18% of our 2022 revenues and 33% of our 2022 operating expenses were denominated in currencies other than the U.S. dollar, the most significant of which is the British pound sterling with the balance spread over several currencies, including the Canadian dollar, the Euro, the Brazilian real and the Indian rupee.
+However, 18% of our 2023 revenues and 34% of our 2023 operating expenses were denominated in currencies other than the U.S. dollar, the most significant of which is the British pound sterling with the balance spread over several currencies, including the Canadian dollar, the Euro, the Brazilian real, the Argentine peso and the Indian rupee.
 Changes in foreign exchange rates typically impact the growth in our expenses more than our revenues, because a higher percentage of our expenses are denominated in foreign currency.
-In 2022, foreign currency decreased revenues by 2% and operating expenses by 3% compared to the prior year.
+In 2023, foreign currency had no net impact on our revenues and decreased operating expenses by 1% compared to the prior year.

-We routinely monitor our currency exposures and may enter derivative financial instruments to mitigate our foreign exchange risk.
+We routinely monitor our currency exposures and may enter into derivative financial instruments to mitigate our foreign exchange risk.
 As our indirect investment in LSEG is denominated in British pounds sterling, it is subject to variability based on changes in the British pound sterling and U.S. dollar foreign exchange rate.
-To reduce our foreign currency risk, we have entered into foreign exchange contracts with a notional amount of £3.9 billion (\$5.0 billion), which were outstanding on December 31, 2022.
-After the sale of 10.5 million of our LSEG shares to Microsoft in January 2023 (see "Investment in LSEG" section of this management's discussion and analysis for further information), the substantial majority of our remaining LSEG investment is hedged by these forward exchange contracts.
+To reduce our foreign currency risk, we have entered into foreign exchange contracts with a notional amount of £1.2 billion (\$1.6\$ billion), which were outstanding on December 31, 2023.
+The substantial majority of our remaining LSEG investment is hedged by these forward exchange contracts.

-The following charts outline the currency profile of our revenues and the operating expenses included in our calculation of adjusted EBITDA for 2022:
+The following charts outline the currency profile of our revenues and the operating expenses included in our calculation of adjusted EBITDA for 2023: